chef-boneyard/chef-rfc/new/node_state_separation.md

 ### ChefFS Changes

-The ChefFS repo will be extended to support a "nodes/runtime" directory (NOTE: if anyone has a node named "runtime" they'll have a bad day here).
+The ChefFS repo will be extended to support a "nodes/runtime" directory.

 The knife download command will attempt to download the individual node data from /nodes/:name/configuration and /nodes/:name/runtime and place them in `nodes/<nodename>.json` and `/nodes/runtime/<nodename>.json` respectively.
 If the